onzfonz/appdevhelp/src/docs/tjspacevehicle.md

 # Function Specific

-## spacesOccupied()
+## locationsOn()

-1. Have you created an array of Spaces?
+1. Have you created an array of Locations?
-    1. Did you declare a Space array object?
+    1. Did you declare a Location array object?
-    2. Did you use the keyword new to instantiate the Space array?
+    2. Did you use the keyword new to instantiate the Location array?
     See BASIC JAVA HELP slides for more help.

 2. Have you checked a vehicle’s orientation?